foriequal0/git-trim/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
-1. Minimal reproducible git repo if applicable
+1. Minimal reproducible git repo if available
 2. CLI command and configs
+3. Steps to reproduce the behavior

 **Expected behavior**
 A clear and concise description of what you expected to happen.